omnilaboratory/obd/README.md

 Deposit USDT for transfer to Bob.
 This USDT is asset Alice would like to transfer to Carol.

+*For testing purpose, we issued a testing asset on Omni Layer.*
+*The asset name is OST-P1-Test, property id is 121.*

 **Alice send:**

 ```json